Check out this beautiful Luxman M-4000 power amplifier I’ve just serviced. This classic vintage beast needed a little

 The beautiful and elegant Luxman PD-264 direct-drive turntable is delightfully different, in the way Luxman gear often is.
 This deck would make a wonderful turntable for someone looking to upgrade from a belt-drive or cheaper direct-drive machine.

 The Luxman PD-264 is a deck you see often here in Australia.
 Sold at an affordable price, in a competitive market and when Luxman was a heavy hitter, there is much to love about this elegant, understated machine.… Read more

 A customer recently asked me to restore a gorgeous Luxman M-4000A power amplifier and a matching Luxman C-5000A preamplifier.
 In this article, we run through the C-5000A restoration.

 You can read about my M-4000A restoration here.
-This post looks specifically at the C-5000A, a rare and beautifully built preamplifier, from the somewhat enigmatic manufacturer, Luxman.
+This post looks at the C-5000A, a rare and beautifully built preamplifier, from the somewhat enigmatic manufacturer, Luxman.… Read more

 A customer recently brought in his gorgeous matching Luxman M-4000A power amplifier and C-5000A preamplifier for restoration.
 This article looks at the restoration of this beautiful M-4000A.